ObjectIsAdvantag/sparkguest/README.md

-# CLI to generate 'Guest' access tokens for Cisco Spark API
+# CLI to generate JWT tokens for Cisco Spark 'Guest Issuer' Applications

+'Guest Issuer' Applications allow guests (non Cisco Spark users) to persistently use the Cisco Spark platform through the Spark Sdks and Widgets.
+Check the [online documentation for details](https://developer.ciscospark.com/guest-issuer.html).

-The `sparkjwt` command line interface (CLI) helps generate JWT user tokens based on a developer organisation 'id' and 'secret' you can retrieve from [Cisco Spark for Developers portal](https://developer.ciscospark.com) (COMING).
+The `sparkjwt` command line interface (CLI) helps generate JWT tokens for 'Guest Issuer' Applications.

+To use the tool, you'll first need to create a 'Guest Issuer' application from [Spark for Developers portal](https://developer.ciscospark.com/add-guest.html), and fetch your 'Guest Issuer' Application's organisation id and secret.
+**Note that you need a paying account to access the 'Guest Issuer' application.**

+## QuickStart

 To install the `sparkjwt` CLI, type: